devantler/homelab/README.md

 ### Local Setup

+> [!NOTE]
+> The repo includes a few scripts for bootstrapping, destroying and validating the manifest files.
+All scripts have been made runnable from VSCode tasks or run configurations.
+So if you are using VSCode, you can find and run all scripts from the Run and Debug tab, or by searching for `Tasks: Run Task` in the command palette.

 To get started, you need to create a separate branch to work on your increments.
 Doing so allows you to bootstrap the local cluster, such that Flux2 can sync any changes you push to the branch.

 Run the `scripts/bootstrap-local.sh` script to:

 1. Create a local cluster with k3d.
 2. Bootstrap Flux2 to sync the local cluster with the branch you are working on.

-> [!NOTE]
-> All scripts have been made runnable from VSCode tasks or run configurations.
-So if you are using VSCode, you can find and run all scripts from the Run and Debug tab, or by pressing `Ctrl+Shift+P` and searching for `Tasks: Run Task`.

 To access the services in the cluster you need to update your `/etc/hosts` file with the following entries: